MCB Accessories: Auxiliary Contacts Shunt Trips Busbars | DIN Rail Compatible

 Padlock Devices and Safety Lockout

-The MCB padlock device clamps onto the MCB toggle, locking it in the OFF position and accepting a padlock with a shackle diameter up to 4mm.
-This provides a local lockout-tagout point for individual circuit isolation during maintenance, without needing to lock out the entire distribution board.
-For motor circuits and equipment feeders where maintenance personnel must isolate a specific machine, the MCB padlock provides a convenient isolation point adjacent to the equipment.
-The padlock device is compatible with all KRIPAL MCB frame sizes and can be retrofitted to existing installations without disconnecting the MCB or removing it from the DIN-rail.
+The MCB padlock device clamps onto the MCB toggle, locking it securely in the OFF position and accommodating standard safety padlocks.
+This provides a reliable local lockout-tagout (LOTO) point for individual circuit isolation during maintenance, avoiding the need to shut down the entire distribution board.
+Compatible across all KRIPAL MCB frame sizes, the padlock device can be easily retrofitted to existing installations without tools or DIN-rail removal.

 Extend Your MCB Functionality